shadowbq/nomnomlog/README.md

-      --hostname string               Local hostname to send from (default "octothorpe") --log string                    Set loggo config, like: --log="<root>=DEBUG" (default "<root>=INFO") --new-file-check-interval int   How often to check for new files (seconds) (default 10) -D, --no-detach                     Don't daemonize and detach from the terminal; overrides --debug-log-cfg --no-eventmachine-tail          No action, provided for backwards compatibility --pid-file string               Location of the PID file --poll                          Detect changes by polling instead of inotify
+      --hostname string               Local hostname to send from (default "octothorpe") --log string                    Set loggo config, like: --log="<root>=DEBUG" (default "<root>=INFO") --new-file-check-interval int   How often to check for new files (seconds) (default 10) -D, --no-detach                     Do not daemonize and detach from the terminal; overrides --debug-log-cfg --no-eventmachine-tail          No action, provided for backwards compatibility --pid-file string               Location of the PID file --poll                          Detect changes by polling instead of inotify